18 of the World’s Most Incredible Ancient Ruins

 14. Derinkuyu Underground City, Türkiye

-There’s more to see in Cappadocia than what you can view from its iconic hot air balloon rides.
+There’s more to see in Cappadocia than what you can view from a hot air balloon ride.
 Derinkuyu is the largest of two subterranean cities in Göreme National Park and the Rock Sites of Cappadocia—an otherworldly landscape of hoodoos, fairy chimneys, and troglodyte villages.
 The Byzantine city housed up to 20,000 people on multiple levels, descending 18 stories underground, complete with ventilation shafts and ways to obtain water.
 It provided refuge during sieges.
-Thick stone wheels served as doors to block intruders.
-And miles-long tunnels link Derinkuyu to other underground settlements.
+Thick stone wheels served as doors to block intruders, and miles-long tunnels link Derinkuyu to other underground settlements.

 The Grand Plaza with the North Acropolis and Temple I (Great Jaguar Temple) at Tikal